Lead for transformative change.

-Impact Academy is a yearlong fellowship for leaders of educator-preparation programs hosted by Deans for Impact.
+Impact Academy is a yearlong fellowship that builds the capacity of deans of educator-preparation programs to lead and improve equity.

 Here, we help you answer the big questions.
-While other leadership programs focus on nuts-and-bolts training for budgeting or accreditation, Impact Academy fellows define a strategy for instructional improvement grounded in equity and learning science.
+While other leadership programs focus on nuts-and-bolts training for budgeting or accreditation, Impact Academy fellows define a strategy for instructional improvement grounded in equity.
 Through collaborative learning sessions, case studies, and personalized coaching, you’ll explore topics such as:

 How can I lead my faculty through a deep exploration of cultural responsiveness in our program?
 What data do we need to understand if our teacher-candidates are able to meet the needs of culturally diverse learners?
 See how Dr. Cheryl Holcomb-McCoy addressed these questions at American University.

 How can I lead the School of Education through an innovation initiative, redesigning our approach to meet 21st-century challenges?
 How do I get stakeholders on board with a new vision of teacher preparation that incorporates more field experiences, virtual licensure, and post-graduation mentorship?
 Learn how Dr. Nancy Marchand-Martella led such changes at Purdue University.

 Throughout the year, you’ll be mentored by a veteran dean, benefiting from regular virtual coaching sessions to help you conceptualize and implement transformative change.
-You’ll explore four core fellowship themes, learning new mindsets to motivate your actions as a leader.
 Along the way, you’ll build a network of peers firmly committed to creating equitable outcomes for future teachers and their students.
 Don’t miss out on this unique opportunity!
 Fill out this form to request more information about Impact Academy:

 2022 Fellowship Details